 Drivers are a mystery to most, understood by some, and mastered by only a few.
-The biased “advertising” words and frequency response curves are often disturbingly embellished/smoothed.
+Common manufacturer “advertising” language and frequency response (FR) curves are often disturbingly embellished/smoothed.
 However, there is hope.
 The earliest quote I remember was internalized in about 4th grade.
 It is, “The truth is not apart from reality but lies within it.”
 I find this applicable to many things, and speaker drivers are certainly included.
 There is some truth in what every manufacturer says about their drivers.
 Some frequency response curves are accurate.

 I didn’t understand the issues concerning cone resonance initially.
-I now understand that uncontrolled resonance made the whole speaker sound really bad.
+I now understand that uncontrolled resonance made the whole speaker sound profoundly bad.
 It was “nasally”, “congested” and “bright”.
 I figured the resonance was very high, but even in the male vocals the speaker sounded bad.
-Resonance effects the whole system.
+Resonance effects the entire response band.
 The @$150 midwoofer (I will not disclose which one) and @$80 tweeter didn’t sound any better than my B&W DM602.
 I was disgruntled until Dennis Murphy came to the rescue.
 He had the same problem with this driver and previously spent quality time designing a crossover for it.
 He conquered!
 Dennis has excellent crossover design skills.
 He sent me the crossover plan he designed.
 It was a 4th order parts count at 2100hz.
-I implemented it and “viola” excellent sound happened.
+I implemented Dennis’s crossover and “viola” excellent sound happened!
 The difference wasn’t subtle.
 It was amazing!
 Stiff cone resonance requires a steep crossover to get “beneath it”.
-This entails great skill, and many crossover parts.
+This entails great skill, and more crossover parts.
 A good crossover is far more important than good drivers.

 Most folks focus on the cone of the driver.
 It is visible, and it sells speakers.
 The common “Joe” can readily grasp that a stiff cone will produce a flatter wave-front and a cleaner resultant sound.
 A pretty cone seems to be equally important.
 If it looks high tech then it sells well in hifi shops.
 At least 50% of the cost in a commercial speaker goes toward marketing.
 But there seems to be little marketing $ given to the motor structure of the driver.
 IMO, this is more important than the cone material.
 I would rather have my $ go into a good motor than a good cone.